mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/howto/csv-import.md

 Sample implementation of a custom loader.
 Assumes a CSV-file in a certain format (see below).

 *  Converts property names
-*  Splits a combined "Name" fields from the CSV-data into ''FirstName'' and ''Lastname'' by a custom importer method
+*  Splits a combined "Name" fields from the CSV-data into `FirstName` and `Lastname` by a custom importer method
-*  Avoids duplicate imports by a custom ''$duplicateChecks'' definition
+*  Avoids duplicate imports by a custom `$duplicateChecks` definition
-*  Creates ''Team'' relations automatically based on the ''Gruppe'' colum in the CSV data
+*  Creates `Team` relations automatically based on the `Gruppe` colum in the CSV data

 	:::php